 A – Allow more distance between cars.
 In normal driving conditions, it’s best to leave a three- or four-second gap between you and the car immediately in front of you.
 In rainy and wet conditions, extend that length of time to give yourself more room to stop, just in case the road starts to feel like a slip ‘n slide.

 F – Follow in the tracks of the vehicle in front of you.
-One of the reasons even damp roads can create dangerous conditions for drivers is because just a little water is enough to bring oil and other residue to the road’s surface.
+One of the reasons even damp roads can create dangerous conditions for drivers is because just a little water is enough to bring oil and other residues to the road’s surface.
 That makes it more difficult for your tires to maintain safe traction with the road.
 Following in the tracks of the vehicle in front of you means some of that slippery cocktail is being wicked away before your tires get there, leaving you with a drier (and safer) path.